MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/react-leaflet.md

 To purchase, ...

-## Rendering a map with MapCat and Angular JS
+## Rendering a map with MapCat and React JS

 Currently raster tiles is the format served by MapCat that's supported by Leaflet out of the box.